How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 • If your time and budget allow, install light linen or cotton curtains to maximize natural light and create an airy feel.

-• Add earthy elements, like a linen or burlap table runner for everyday decor.
+• Add earthy elements, such as a linen or burlap table runner, for everyday decor.

 • For table settings, use organic napkin rings made from twine or twigs, nature-inspired place cards, and simple table runners in natural fibers.

-• Willow branches from your yard or faux cotton stems.
+• Willow branches from your yard or faux cotton stems are a great addition that adds height.

 • Tone down the color palette of florals and patterns for a softer feel.

-• Use pillows or throws in softer shades, such as French blue or navy, moss or sage green, or purple
+• Use pillows or throws in softer shades, such as navy or French blue, moss or sage green, or purple

 • Layer jute or sisal rugs for a lighter feel underfoot.